Sohailsaifi/News-App/README.md

 # News-App
-A scrollable News app with actual article redirect functionality.
+A scrollable news feed app with real time news fetching using API and redirect to actual article functionality.